AvishekParajuli/SmartCar_proj/cardetection/readme.md

 4. Choose a sliding window size, and resize to the trained size; Use SVM to predict
 5. Filter the detect points for false positive(use template matching only for the subsection of detected)

+##Conclusion
+This is a simple car detector and it is not very robust as seen from the video.
+However, it works at realtime for about 20ms average image processing time on Intel core-I5 CPU.
+Possible improvements include using RBF kernel for SVM, tracking detection between video frames, and possibly even using deep learning networks.

 ## Usage
 ### 1: train